-The following DML features are not supported by multi-shard DML in Oracle Sharding.
+The following DML features are not supported by multi-shard DML in Oracle Globally Distributed Database.

-- Parallel DML Parallel DML is not supported by multi-shard DML.
-The DML will always run on one shard at a time (serially) in multi-shard DML. - Error Logging The ERROR LOG clause with DML is not supported by multi-shard DML.
+- Error Logging The ERROR LOG clause with DML is not supported by multi-shard DML.
 A user error is raised in this case. - Array DML Array DML is not supported by multi-shard DML.
-ORA-2681 is raised in this cases. - RETURNING Clause The RETURNING INTO clause is not supported by regular distributed DMLs; therefore, it is not supported by Oracle Sharding.
-ORA-22816 is raised if you try to use the RETURNING INTO clause in multi-shard DMLs. - MERGE and UPSERT The MERGE statement is partially supported by Oracle Sharding, that is, a MERGE statement affecting only single shard is supported.
-ORA error is raised if a MERGE statement requires the modification of multiple shards. - Multi-Table INSERT Multi-table inserts are not supported by database links; therefore, multi-table inserts are not supported by Oracle Sharding. - Updatable Join View ORA-1779 is thrown when the updatable join view has a join on a sharded table on sharding keys.
+ORA-2681 is raised in this cases.

+- RETURNING Clause The RETURNING INTO clause is not supported by regular distributed DMLs; therefore, it is not supported.
+ORA-22816 is raised if you try to use the RETURNING INTO clause in multi-shard DMLs. - MERGE and UPSERT The MERGE statement is partially supported, that is, a MERGE statement affecting only single shard is supported.
+ORA error is raised if a MERGE statement requires the modification of multiple shards. - Multi-Table INSERT Multi-table inserts are not supported by database links; therefore, multi-table inserts are not supported. - Updatable Join View ORA-1779 is thrown when the updatable join view has a join on a sharded table on sharding keys.
 The reason for this error is that the primary key defined on a sharded table is combination of internal column SYS\HASHVAL + sharding key and you cannot specify SYS\HASHVAL in the updatable join view.
 Because of this restriction you cannot establish the key-preserved table resulting in raising ORA-1779. - Triggers